FAQ

 What is the Transition Thermal Conductivity?

-Transition thermal conductivity is the thermal conductivity of the fluid during transition of laminar to turbulent flow.
+The Transition Thermal Conductivity is the measure of heat transfer through a material during the transition phase in hypersonic flow over a flat plate.
 Transition Thermal Conductivity is usually measured using the Watt per Meter per K for Thermal Conductivity.
 Note that the value of Transition Thermal Conductivity is always positive.

 Can the Transition Thermal Conductivity be negative?